| Home | Ask Dr Matt | Call Dr Matt | Meet Dr Matt | Quotes | Book | Answer Archive |

 10. Language is garbled and muddled

 This may be a sign of Lying, or it may point to a person merely being inarticulate.
-Again, if you want to detect signs of Lying, you need a baseline of behavior to which to compare.
-Remember, some liars are very articulate and verbally smooth — they've learned to be skillful verbally through much practice, to compensate and cover their deceptive intentions.
+Again, if you want to detect signs of Lying, you need a baseline of behavior from which to compare.
+Remember, some liars are very articulate and verbally smooth — they've learned to be verbally skillful through much practice, to compensate and cover their deceptive intentions.

-LOOK AT THE KIND OF INFLUENCE YOU HAVE UPON A PERSON WHO MAY BE LYING:
+CONSIDER THE INFLUENCE YOU HAVE UPON A PERSON WHO MAY BE LYING:

-When confronted with a direct question “Are you lying to me” . . . liars will typically become uncomfortable, and fall into many of the previous tell-tale signs; in contrast, an innocent person may simply say “Of course not” (with no defensiveness).
+When confronted with a direct question “Are you lying to me?” . . . liars will typically become uncomfortable, and do some of the body-language signs of deception; in contrast, an innocent person may simply say “Of course not” — with no defensiveness or hesitation.

 Even when a person is NOT lying in a particular instance, if they are “Living a Lie” in their life generally, then the direct question “Are you lying to me” may result in that person taking offense — and becoming "defensive."
 People who consistently live with honor and integrity do not waste time in taking offense.